“Matchmaker, matchmaker make me a match, find me a find, catch me a catch…”

 Sometimes the only thing wrong with a frame is its color.
 Fortunately this is not difficult to fix.
 A little spray paint for a custom color, or rub-n-buff for a gilded touch can transform the look of a frame to perfectly fit your style.
 This is a simple, inexpensive DIY project.

-This set of vintage monument prints leapt out at me from the thrift store shelf.
-I am gathering pieces for a gallery wall for over Matt’s desk in the study.
+This set of vintage monument prints leaped out at me from the thrift store shelf.
+I am gathering pieces for a gallery wall over Matt’s desk in the study.
 It will include ships, maps, and buildings.
 The prints in the orange-y 1980’s oak frames look a bit dated, but if you take a peek at the video, you’ll see a simple update with satin black spray painted frames.
 Now these elegant prints have a classic English vibe!
-I also replaced the regular glass for non-glare glass from the thrift shop.
+I also replaced the regular glass with non-glare glass from the thrift shop.
 The entire project was about $10!

 Tip #5 Frames can hang either way.

 This may seem obvious, but it is easy to miss.
 The frame you love may currently have some art displayed in the landscape orientation.
 If you haven’t found a piece of art that will go with it, try something with a